 In the tomb, which consisted of a chamber and an antechamber, Alfonso Caso found nine skeletons distributed, one at the bottom of the tomb, three near the south wall of the second chamber, one in the north wall and four in the sill and part of the first chamber.

 Caso had the support of Dr. Daniel Rubín de la Borbolla, who studied the remains and came to the conclusion that the bones were removed from other places and placed in Tomb 7, and must have belonged to Mixtec characters of high hierarchy.

-Among the pieces that composed the funeral offering it highlights a pectoral of gold in form of tiger knight, vessels of alabaster, rings, a bird's head with the eyes of gold, an eagle's head, that in the part of back had a layer of gold, a fan handle, a diadem, several earrings, jade necklaces, snails, the face of Xipe Totec, god of jewelers, which could have served as a belt clasp, because it was found near the iliac bone, among other objects.
+Among the pieces that composed the funeral offering, it highlights a pectoral of gold in form of a tiger knight, vessels of alabaster, rings, a bird's head with the eyes of gold, an eagle's head, that is the part of the back had a layer of gold, a fan handle, a diadem, several earrings, jade necklaces, snails, the face of Xipe Totec, god of jewelers, which could have served as a belt clasp, because it was found near the iliac bone, among other objects.

 K'inich Janahb Pakal, better known as Pakal II, is the name given to the ruler whose body was deposited in the limestone sarcophagus found in the Temple of the Inscriptions.
 His mandate extended from July 26, 615 A.D. to the time of his death on August 28, 683 A.D., which means that he ruled for more than sixty years.

 The entrance of Alberto Ruz to the funerary chamber was not simple, because the interior stairway of the Temple of the Inscriptions was filled with stones; as it was released a series of offerings and burials were found, which speak of the sacredness of the place.